webzcom/SiteMap_Generator/README.md

 ---

-This version is missing the filter feature that I'll be adding soon

 ## How to Use
 1. Change URL variable to point at your own website.
 2. Update your URL filters in the filterArray